Melissa Schuman: Sexual assault allegation against Nick Carter

-On November 21, 2017, Schuman claimed that she was raped by singer and Backstreet Boys member Nick Carter in 2003, an accusation Carter has denied.
+On November 21, 2017, Schuman claimed that she was raped by singer and Backstreet Boys member Nick Carter in 2003, an accusation Carter denied.
 The case filed by Schuman was dismissed by the Los Angeles District Attorney in September 2018 because the statute of limitations had passed.
-Schuman would later file a sexual assault lawsuit against Carter in April 2023.
-In August 2024, it was revealed that Carter was countersuing Schuman for $2.5 million, with the countersuit being filed in Los Angeles Superior Court on July 26, 2024.
-Court documents revealed that Schuman's lawsuit cost Carter and the Backstreet Boys endorsement and business deals, and also resulted in Carter himself losing "millions."
-In May 2024, Schuman was among three female accusers who detailed their sexual assault allegations against Carter in the documentary Fallen Idols.
-The two-part documentary aired simultaneously on ID and Max for two nights on 27 May and 28 May 2024.
+Schuman later filed a sexual assault lawsuit against Carter in April 2023.

+In August 2024, it was revealed that Carter had countersued Schuman for $2.5 million, with the countersuit filed in Los Angeles Superior Court on July 26, 2024.
+Court documents stated that Schuman's lawsuit cost Carter and the Backstreet Boys endorsement and business deals, resulting in financial losses.

+In May 2024, Schuman was among three female accusers who detailed sexual assault allegations against Carter in the documentary Fallen Idols.
+The two-part documentary aired on ID and Max on May 27–28, 2024.

 Personal life

 Schuman married dancer Brandon Henschel on June 7, 2006, in San Diego, California.

 On February 19, 2010, Schuman announced on Twitter that she and her husband were expecting their first child, a boy.
-On July 18, 2010, the Henschels announced the boy's birth.
+The couple welcomed their son on July 18, 2010.

 She is an advocate for victims of sexual abuse.